Charlesl12/ip/docs/README.md

 There are 3 types of tasks: Todos, Deadlines, and Events.

+Note that you cannot enter a date of the past.

 ### Adding a Todo: _todo_

 Adds a todo with the specified description to your task list.